Earthshine 2025: When will it be visible next?

 Earthshine

-Earthshine is the dim glow visible on the unlit part of the moon.
-It is the reflection of Earth’s light on the moon.
+Earthshine is the dim glow visible on the unlit part of a crescent moon, caused by sunlight reflected from Earth.

-Why do we see earthshine when the moon is in crescent phase?
+Why is earthshine visible when the moon is a crescent?

 During Earthshine, the earth looks nearly full from the moon when the moon looks slim crescent from the Earth